Louisiana Seals Smiles

 - School board members, school administrators and staff, teachers, school health advisory committees, and school nurses

 - Community service clubs, especially those that are serve youth

 - Faith-based organizations

 - Local health education or health promotion programs within university

-Choose an elementary school in your community in which at least 50% of students qualify for the federal or Louisiana free or reduced meal programs.
-Schools that are also located in dental healthcare provider shortage area or located in an area without community water fluoridation should be given first priority.
+Choose an elementary or middle school in your community in which at least 50% of students qualify for federal or Louisiana free/reduced meal programs.
+Schools that are also located in dental healthcare provider shortage areas or located in an area without community water fluoridation should be given first priority.
 Remember, all students who participate in the Louisiana Seals Smiles program should be between the ages of 6 and 14.